As part of our Investor Essentials series, we outline the tax-efficient options for your investments or savings.

 - The government will give you a 25% bonus on every contribution you make until you reach the age of 50.
 So, for every £4 you invest you receive a £1 top-up.
 That’s a potential bonus of £1,000 each year to put towards your first home or retirement.

 - You can choose to use these savings to buy your first home worth up to £450,000 or keep it until you turn 60.
-For both options, you can withdraw your money (including the 25% government bonus) free of tax on growth, dividends, or returns.
+For both options, you can withdraw your money (including the 25% government bonus) tax free.

 - If you need to withdraw your funds for any reason other than an eligible house purchase, turning 60 or due to critical illness you’ll pay a penalty.
 The government will charge you a 25% penalty on the total value of the withdrawal, so you may get back less than you put in.